mit-orcd/orcd-docs-edit/docs/recipes/lammps-with-spack.md

 #### 1. Configure an instance of Spack in a directory under your account

 Spack is a tool for compiling programs in a uniform away.
 It is designed for use by regular accounts on a computer.
 It does not need any administrative privileges.
 Here it will be used to compile the LAMMPS software.
-The compilation example shows using Spack in a way that uses pre-existing Spack built software from another location.
-This can be useful on a cluster computer where a central team may have already installed and configured some standard foundation software tools, such as a compiler and high-performance tools for using GPUs and/or for parallel communication.
-Configuring these foundation software tools can involve seaprate testing and performance settings, so using a pre-installed foundation is generally useful.

 A first step to using Spack is to download the software from its Github repository using the following command.

 ```bash
 git clone https://github.com/spack/spack.git
 ```

+Next we configure Spack, setting the it ot use standard tools that have already been built from a pre-exisiting location.

+??? note
+    The compilation example shows using Spack in a way that uses pre-existing Spack built software from another location.
+This can be useful on a cluster computer where a central team may have already installed and configured some standard foundation software tools, such as a compiler and high-performance tools for using GPUs and/or for parallel communication.
+Configuring these foundation software tools can involve seaprate testing and performance settings, so using a pre-installed foundation is generally useful.

+To configure Spack use the following commands.